Welcome to today's edition of the Rush 24-7 podcast.

 Rescheduling the shuttle launches.

-Uh one of his primary purposes is outreach to the Muslim community.
+One of his primary purposes is outreach to the Muslim community.

-Well, it's a it's it's it's a valid question, snerdly.
+Well, it's a valid question, Snerdley.

-So it's a it's a possibility.
+So it's a possibility.

 My email today, I'm watching television.

-Everybody's outraged over the appointment, the recess appointment of this guy Berwick, Donald Berwick, to be the Medicare Medicaid Administrator for health care.
+Everybody's outraged over the appointment, the recess appointment of this guy, Berwick, Donald Berwick, to be the Medicare Medicaid Administrator for healthcare.

 Why are they shocked at anybody he picks to head up a cabinet position?